xing/hops/packages/config/readme.md

 | `assets` | `Object literal` | The applications's `.js` and `.css` assets.
 Defaults to a getter function that returns the assets contained in the automatically generated `manifest.json` |
 | `extends` | `String` | Path to a baseline configuration (could be for example a node module or a project-specific file), allowing you join the current configuration with that baseline |

-Everything matching `/(config|file|dir)s?$/i` will be treated as a filesystem path (or array thereof) and resolved relative to app root.
+Everything matching `/(config|file|dir)s?$/i` will be treated as a filesystem path (or array thereof) and resolved relative to your app's root folder.
 This only applies if the respective value is not an absolute path already.

 ## Configure via package.json